msehnout/libresolv/README.md

-# libdns - Tiny DNS library
+# libresolv

-* Written in Rust
-* Using nom as parser framework
+Written completely in Rust using nom as a parser framework.